 He states, 'I have a performance review with each staff member ...'
 He reflects, 'I've probably had the same conversation 5 times with all of them'.
 These statements reveal a routine, care less relating to his staff and the review process.
 He attempts to control the process by placing himself outside or at a distance from the process and the staff.
 He attempts to own the process and, at the same time, he does not seem to be a part of it.
 He has positioned himself as the manager whose job it is to enact an annual performance review.
 It is a task he does for HRM and he does to staff.
 Completing the task to comply with HRM policy without causing trouble with the staff is what matters to him.
-Each individual's unique contribution goes unnoticed as the manager takes for granted that he and the staff are beings in the world together who share meanings.
+Each individual's unique contribution goes unnoticed as the manager uniformly asserts his positional standing in relating with his staff.
+Critically, the manager takes for granted that he and the staff are beings in the world together who share meanings.
 As a consequence, an indifferent way of mattering and solicitude (care for) is disclosed in his way of being.
 As revealed in the language in this story, the manager carries this disclosed indifference as a matter of care and concern in his ever present way of being with staff and HRM.